Zac Roper: Duke

 In 2008, Roper rejoined David Cutcliffe at Duke.
 He joined the staff as the special teams coordinator and running backs coach.
 2008 was also the first year for Roper’s brother, Kurt Roper, serving as the offensive coordinator for the Blue Devils.
 In 2013, the staffed was restructured and Roper moved from coaching the running backs, to coaching the tight ends, while continuing his special teams duties.

 When Scottie Montgomery left Duke to become the head coach at East Carolina prior to the 2016 season, Roper was promoted to offensive coordinator and took over coaching the quarterbacks.

 Arguably his most notable play-call as offensive coordinator came in the 2019 game versus North Carolina.
 On 1st and Goal down 20-17 with 18 seconds to go in the game, Roper called for his runningback Deon Jackson to throw a "jump pass" rather than electing to run the ball or use his quarterback to pass it.
 The playcall resulted in an interception by Chazz Surratt, preventing the Blue Devils from kicking a field goal to send the game to overtime.
 After the 2019 season in which Duke's offense was second to last in the league with 329.7 yards per game, Cutcliffe took play-calling duties from Roper.
 Following another sub-par offensive season, and a 2-9 record in 2020, Roper lost his offensive coordinator title, and switched from coaching quarterbacks to tight ends.

+North Carolina State

+Following Cutcliffe's retirement after the 2021 season, Roper wasn't retained by new head coach Mike Elko.
+Instead, he joined Dave Doeren's staff at North Carolina State as an offensive analyst for the 2022 season.

+FIU

+After one season at NC State, Roper returned to an on the field coaching position when he joined Mike MacIntyre's staff at FIU as the special teams coordinator and tight ends coach.